stepzhou/visualize-nyc-schools/README.md

 Instructions
 ------------

-### Run Locally
+### Usage

-I recommend using the Python SimpleHTTPServer
+Start a HTTP server in the directory.
+I recommend Python's SimpleHTTPServer.

     $ pythom -m SimpleHTTPServer 8080

-Then, go to localhost:8080 on your browser
+Then, go to localhost:8080 on your browser.

+Otherwise, visit http://visualizeschools.com/ for a relatively up-to-date deployment of the site.

 ### Convert Shapefiles to GeoJSON